-All unclaimed deposits are initially recognised as a liability until 36 months expires, when all unclaimed deposits into the Municipality's bank account will be treated as revenue.
+All unclaimed deposits are initially recognised as a liability until 36 months expires, when all unclaimed deposits in account will be treated as revenue.
 This policy is in line with prescribed debt principle as enforced by law.

 1.27.1.7 Revenue from Recovery of Unauthorised, Irregular, Fruitless and Wasteful Expenditure